 Ninilchik is conveniently located halfway between Soldotna and Homer on the Kenai Peninsula.
 Visiting our small village is a must for any Alaskan adventure.
 From our pristine shores you will take in the the breathtaking view of some of the most picturesque Volcanoes in the world.
 While you are here, be sure to take advantage of the opportunity to shop in one of our unique Alaskan gift stores or dine in one of our fine restaurants.

 Ninilchik is home to several fishing charters who would love to be your guide for the day or the week.
 Ninilchik offers both Saltwater and Freshwater fishing.
-Come for the day, the weekend, the week or longer and stay at one of our friendly Bed and Breakfasts, RV park, Cabins or State Campgrounds.enjoy one of the most hospitable hosts you will ever find.
+Come for the day, the weekend, the week or longer and stay at one of our friendly B & B’s, RV Parks, Cabins or State Campgrounds.

 Explore the history of our quaint village while relaxing in a truly unique place.
 Ninilchik is your Alaskan destination!

 Ninilchik lies on the west coast of the Kenai Peninsula on the Sterling Highway, approximately 35 miles south of the Soldotna & 35 miles north of Homer .
 It lies at approximately 60° 03′ N Latitude and 151° 40′ W Longitude.
 The area encompasses 38.2 sq. miles of land and 36.5 sq. miles of water.
 Winter temperatures range from -14 to 40; summer temperatures vary from 45 to 70.
 Average annual precipitation is 24 inches.
 Ninilchik was originally settled in 1842.
 The original settlers did not remain the winter.
 Grigorii & Mavra Kvasnikoff moved their large family in 1847, others family began following in the early 1850’s.

 The Russian Orthodox church was dedicated in 1901 and remains on the original site.